 Date: Wednesday 20 November 2019

 Venue: Sayers Boardroom, Sayers Building or via standard IPE Webinar link https://otago.zoom.us/j/589469972

-For the Application Form, click here.
+For full details, click here.

-The IPE Centre Annual Evaluation Report 2017 is available here (PDF 902 KB).
+The IPE Centre Annual Evaluation Report 2018 is available here (PDF 378 KB).

 An IPE Concept Paper (April 2017) was developed to guide IPE policy development, curriculum development and delivery across the Division.
 The paper draws on a review of IPE literature and models from other countries and institutions, to formulate process and conceptual models.

-- IPE in the Health Sciences Division: A Concept Paper (PDF 913 KB)
+- IPE in the Health Sciences Division: A Concept Paper (April 2017) (PDF 913 KB)

 - IPE Process Model, revised 2018 (JPEG 1 MB)

 - IPE Conceptual Model, revised 2018 (JPEG 2 MB)